v-imv/js-calculator/README.md

 ## Status

 - Semi-Functional for basic operations inputted in a linear fashion but needs a lot of refinement to be more functional and intuitive.
-- Operators code needs to be refactored into a single function
 - Need to add logic for:
     - Deleting characters
     - Adding a decimal to a number